MystenLabs/walrus-docker-testbed/README.md

 ## How to Run
 Simply execute `docker compose up` (the latest Docker versions have deprecated `docker-compose`).
+You might see some errors like `ERROR mysten_metrics::thread_stall_monitor: Thread stalled for 521ms`, this is completely normal and won't block anything.

 ## How to Interact with the Network
 1. Use `docker ps` to view all running containers.
 Look for containers with the images: